mcjavabootcamp/RandomGeneratorExercise/README.md

 # RandomGeneratorExercise

-### This class demo illustrates two ways to generate a random number: using MATH class or using RANDOM class
+### This exercises illustrates two ways to generate a random number:
+- using MATH class,
+- or using RANDOM class